Genus: Genus size

 The number of species in genera varies considerably among taxonomic groups.
-For instance, among (non-avian) reptiles, which have about 1180 genera, the most (>300) have only 1 species, ~360 have between 2 and 4 species, 260 have 5–10 species, ~200 have 11–50 species, and only 27 genera have more than 50 species.
+For instance, among (non-avian) reptiles, which have about 1180 genera, the most (>300) have only 1 species, roughly 360 have between 2 and 4 species, 260 have 5–10 species, approximately 200 have 11–50 species, and only 27 genera have more than 50 species.
 However, some insect genera such as the bee genera Lasioglossum and Andrena have over 1000 species each.
 The largest flowering plant genus, Astragalus, contains over 3,000 species.

 Which species are assigned to a genus is somewhat arbitrary.
 Although all species within a genus are supposed to be "similar", there are no objective criteria for grouping species into genera.
 There is much debate among zoologists whether enormous, species-rich genera should be maintained, as it is extremely difficult to come up with identification keys or even character sets that distinguish all species.
 Hence, many taxonomists argue in favor of breaking down large genera.
-For instance, the lizard genus Anolis has been suggested to be broken down into 8 or so different genera which would bring its ~400 species to smaller, more manageable subsets.
+For instance, the lizard genus Anolis has been suggested to be broken down into 8 or so different genera which would bring its approximately 400 species to smaller, more manageable subsets.